PYX

 timestampnumberReceipt time (ms since epoch)

 Returns a Chainlink oracle price for a symbol.
 If timestamp_ms is provided, returns the closest price at or before that time.
 If omitted, returns the latest price.
 Historical lookups are available immediately for recent markets.
 New prices are added continuously.
+Symbol matching is case-insensitive and also accepts slash pairs like "bnb/usd".

 -- Latest price